microsoft/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 ### Example #2c: Cloud projectile that widely emits projectile rain

-We can make the the rain drops show up at different places so that they don't all appear in the same location relative to the cloud.
+We can make the rain drops show up at different places so that they don't all appear in the same location relative to the cloud.
 We'll set the raindrop `X` property to a random value.

 ```block
 let raindrop: Sprite = null